Faculty Directory

 Biography

-I taught at Northwestern University as an adjunct professor since 1999.
+I've taught at Northwestern University as an adjunct professor since 1999.
 However, up until 2023, I was working full-time in industry.
-I started as a full-time faculty member in the fall of 2023.
+In the Fall of 2023, I joined the faculty full-time.

-My career has been implementing ideas we teach in IEMS, MEM, and MLDS (using data and math to solve business problems).
+My career has been implementing ideas we teach in IEMS, MEM, and MLDS for Fortune 500 companies.
 I've done this in software, consulting, and start-ups.

-I'm hoping to bring these industry experiences to the students and to my classes.
+I'm hoping to bring my industry experiences to the students and classes.

 Courses Taught